 Taxation on residents

-One is also a resident if they own housing that supposes the intention to maintain and occupy it like a habitual residence within 183 days of 12 months.
+One is also a resident if they own housing that intends to maintain and occupy it like a habitual residence within 183 days of 12 months.

 In addition to the general rules abovementioned, which coincide with the tax treaties signed by Portugal, if one has a residence permit in Portugal, one shows an intention of becoming a tax resident.
 Furthermore, specific residence permits (such as those based on the D7 Visa) imply minimum staying requirements in Portuguese territory that will trigger tax residency and registration with the AT.